EberlyODL/phys211/check-your-understanding.md

 Here is two important "Check your understanding questions".
-My comments and my teacher wisdom may be inside the question as feedbacks to your correct or incorrect answers.
-These questions are not graded but try them out for real!!
+I have written comments and feedbacks to your correct or incorrect answers but you won't see those until you try them.
+These questions are not graded but try them out for real.
+Many of them are good example questions that could be on the exam.

 1. Acceleration and Velocity in one dimension